Special Education for Multi-Tiered Systems of Support (MTSS)

 The Graduate Certificate in Special Education: Multi-Tiered Systems of Support (GCSE:MTSS) is a 12-credit-hour, fully online graduate certificate program in special education.
 School districts across North Carolina and the country are implementing MTSS to include School-Wide Positive Behavior Intervention and Supports (SWPBIS) and Response to Intervention (RtI).
 These districts need personnel to support implementation of the MTSS approach within their schools.
-Full implementation of the MTSS initiative is scheduled to occur in every school district in North Carolina by the end of 2020.
 The program focuses on the newest, evidence-based intervention concepts of SWPBIS and RtI, giving post-baccalaureate students the knowledge of contemporary special education service delivery in schools.

 Students are formally admitted for Summer or Fall academic terms.
 Admissions are not made for Spring semesters.